By Elliott Stark

 Captains Jeff Shoults and Johnny Dorland have decades of experience tournament fishing in the Gulf.
 Shoults and his Destin, Florida-based crew on the Mollie won the 2017 Gulf Coast Triple Crown.
 Dorland is the owner and captain of the Cotton Patch and the director of the Orange Beach Billfish Classic.
 When asked of the rudest or strangest behavior aboard his boat, Dorland’s two examples were clear.
 “I had a Tampax put down the toilet once… that wasn’t good.
 One time we had a guy get completely naked and jump off the tower.
 We were trolling for marlin 100-miles offshore.
-He had an inoperable brain tumor… and still does.
-That was 15-years ago and he’s still not right,” Johnny says with a laugh.
+He had an inoperable brain tumor…and still does.
+That was 15-years ago and he’s still not right,” Johnny says.

 Shoults has expectations for behavior as well.
 “Mates are not allowed to post anything on social media.
 They’re also not to discuss what we do aboard the Mollie with other people.
 The Mollie is like Las Vegas, what happens aboard stays here,” he says.
 He also expects a certain manner of behavior on the dock – especially when enjoying tournament success.

 “We keep the stereos turned down and act like we’ve won before.
 Don’t show your ass when you win.
 It’s like Bear Bryant said when a kid scored a touchdown and jumped all over the place.
 ‘Do you plan on ever scoring another touchdown?
 Well, then act like it.’
 We also keep the boat looking nice, no matter how much we’ve been fishing.
 Even if you’ve been fishing hard, the boat shouldn’t show it.”